 Since their release in January 2000, the RC Spreadsheets have proved to be enormously popular.
 They are written for engineers by engineers.
 The original spreadsheets have evolved and been added to and the usefulness and robustness of the product have been enhanced by users feedback.
 If you have any comments please let us know.

-There have been significant developments and improvements since the last update in 2018, particularly with respect to TCC13 Punching Shear, TCC15 Cracking with axial tension, and TCC53 Column Design.
+Also included in version V4D3 are the updates made for version V4D.
+These include significant developments and improvements since the release in 2018, particularly with respect to TCC13 Punching Shear, TCC15 Cracking with axial tension, and TCC53 Column Design.

-The TCC13 punching shear perimeter deduction calculation, due to a hole, has been revised to make it more accurate and the method to input the area of reinforcement has been improved.
-A TCC13 user guide explaining the changes is in the ADMIN folder.
-TCC15 Cracking with axial tension has had a complete update to improve its capabilities and a user guide for the update is in the ADMIN folder.
+The TCC13 punching shear perimeter deduction calculation, due to a hole, was revised to make it more accurate and the method to input the area of reinforcement was improved.
+TCC15 Cracking with axial tension was completely updated to improve its capabilities.

 Buy Now Buy Now Buy Now

-Please note: The licence will be valid until the release of the next version or twelve months, whichever is longer.
+Please note: The licence will be valid until the release of the next version or 12 months, whichever is longer.

 Trial download of Version 4 spreadsheets

 To enable you to evaluate the benefits that RC Spreadsheets v4 can offer trial modules are available.